spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 - A Nutanix logo downloaded.
 Review logo requirements in [Register the Cloud](#register-the-cloud).

-- [`curl`](https://curl.se/docs/install.html) command installed or the method of your choice to issue API commands for standard Palette and Palette VerteX.
+- [`curl`](https://curl.se/docs/install.html) command installed or the method of your choice to make API calls for standard Palette and Palette VerteX.

 <!-- - A valid Palette authentication token.
 To learn how to acquire an authentication token, review the [Authorization Token](https://docs.spectrocloud.com/user-management/authentication/authorization-token) guide. -->